wp-plugins/spam-destroyer/readme.txt

 == Changelog ==

+= 1.2.5 (19/8/2012) =
+* Changed from kill.php file to kill.js file
+* Allows for caching of payload
+* Allows for automatic script concatentation
+* Cookie creation achieved via raw JS
+* Key is passed to script via wp_localize_script()
 = 1.2.4 (11/8/2012) =
 * Re-removed requirement for jQuery
 * Added try / catch to JS to ensure it doesn't fail